Post-Election Analysis 2020: Financial Services

 The insurance industry remains wary of becoming too exposed to pandemic risk, as potential losses can be catastrophic and difficult to diversify where a pandemic is on a global scale.
 Several stakeholder groups have offered alternative proposals, including programs whereby the government would sell an insurance-like product to businesses whose payouts would be triggered automatically upon defined criteria, obviating the need for claims adjusting capacity.

 There appears to be bipartisan support for moving legislation in this area in the new Congress.
 A key determining factor will be whether a consensus can emerge from the business community and the insurance industry on the parameters of a program, including on sensitive issues such as whether insurers should be required to offer pandemic coverage.
-There is no clear partisan division on the parameters of a pandemic insurance program at this time, so the election's outcome does not move the needle much; movement remains mostly contingent upon greater stakeholder consensus on the path forward.
+There is no clear partisan division on the parameters of a pandemic insurance program at this time, so the election's outcome does not move the needle much; certainly the unified Democratic control makes legislative action potentially smoother, but movement remains mostly contingent upon greater stakeholder consensus on the path forward.

 The 117th Congress may also consider legislation to reauthorize the National Flood Insurance Program (NFIP).
 The last full reauthorization of NFIP was the Biggert-Waters Flood Insurance Reform Act of 2012, and since 2017, the program has survived through a series of short-term extensions as debate over a broader reform package has stalled.
 There is broad consensus that NFIP ̶ which has remained heavily in debt since the 2005 hurricane season ̶ needs further reforms, but agreement on what those reforms should be remains elusive.
 While some of the divisions are along party lines, others are more geographical, with members from coastal and flood-prone districts often more focused on preserving existing subsidies where others look to ensure that premium rates are actuarily sound.